HazmiHazim/Syslog-setup/README.md

     sudo systemctl restart syslog-ng
     ```

-    - Check if the syslog-ng is running(optional)
+    - Check if the syslog-ng is running (Optional)
     ```
     sudo systemctl status syslog-ng
     ```